slwang-ustc/FL_MPI_MNN/README.md

-# Framework of federated learning with client selection using MPI
+# Federated Recommendation Framework Based on MPI and MNN

 ## Introduction

-This is an implementation of federated learning framework with client selection using MPI.
+This is an implementation of federated recommendation framework with client selection based on the MPI and MNN.

 * Global hyperparameters are defined in config.yml
 * server_main.py is the main file to start the server program